Skillshare vs Udemy – Which is Better?

 The review is detailed.
 But if you’re pressed for time the headlines are:

-• Skillshare is a subscription only platform which allows creative experts to upload courses and share their skills.
+• Skillshare is a subscription-only platform that allows creative experts to upload courses, and share their skills.
 It has fewer courses but a stronger focus on creative disciplines.
 The platform also has a genuine community vibe.
 So if creativity's your thing and you like to interact with others of a similar mindset, Skillshare may well have more to offer.

 Quick Summary